Skip to content

 $ buf config migrate --module </paths/to/modules>

-Migrate only some workspaces at the specified paths
+Migrate only the workspaces at the specified paths

 # Migrates buf.work.yaml, buf.yaml, and buf.lock files